Brooklyn Bridge: Trolleys

 A plan for trolley service across the Brooklyn Bridge was presented in 1895.
 Two years later, the Brooklyn Bridge trustees agreed to a plan where trolleys could run across the bridge under ten-year contracts.
 Trolley service, which began in 1898, ran on what are now the two middle lanes of each roadway (shared with other traffic).
 Brooklyn Bridge Local trolley service between the two ends of the bridge was introduced in January 1908.
 The cable cars were discontinued immediately afterward, and the shuttle was also eliminated.
 After cable service was withdrawn, the trolley tracks on the Brooklyn side were rebuilt to alleviate congestion.
-Trolley service on the middle lanes continued until the elevated lines stopped using the bridge in 1944, when they moved to the protected center tracks.
+Trolley service moved to the protected center tracks after elevated service ceased.
 On March 5, 1950, the streetcars also stopped running, and the bridge was redesigned exclusively for automobile traffic.